NSERC, CIHR & SSHRC Undergraduate Summer Research Award (USRA) 2025

 • Via a “pilot” initiative to support targeted scholarships and fellowships for promising Black students USRA program is supporting additional NSERC USRAs, CIHR USRAs, and SSHRC USRAs.

-• CIHR and SSHRC USRAs in 2024 are exclusively for Black student researchers with a research-eligible supervisor in any Western Faculty.
+• CIHR and SSHRC USRAs are exclusively for Black student scholars who meet the program eligibility requirements under the supervision of a research-eligible supervisor in any faculty.

-• Western has been allocated 2 CIHR USRAs and 2 SSHRC USRAs for 2024
+• Western has been allocated 4 CIHR USRAs and 4 SSHRC USRAs.

-• All Faculties will be invited to submit their top two candidates each for the CIHR USRA and SSHRC USRA awards
+• All Faculties will be invited to submit their top three candidates each for the CIHR USRA and SSHRC USRA awards.

-• Final selection will be determined centrally via a lottery process.
+• As with our prior allocations, final selection will be determined centrally via a lottery process.

 Eligibility